 So why commission a report into Game Changers?
-Nathan Ott, CEO of eg.1, explains where his inspiration came from.
+Nathan Ott, CEO of The GC Index, explains where his inspiration came from.

 For over 15 years I have sat across the table from senior executives trying to help them describe the key talent they need to drive their businesses forward.
 Typically, after we have spent time analysing all of the desired experience and attributes required, the session will end with a phrase like “you know what I mean – they need that spark” or “I’ll know when I see them”.

 This has always played on my mind – what makes these individuals stand out?
 What is that star quality that everyone recognises but cannot articulate?
 Ultimately, I was given the final push to commission this research after watching Gina, a young aboriginal woman on a BBC documentary about the lesser known parts of Australia.

 With her community at risk of forced displacement by the government and a global mining company, Gina decided enough was enough and came up with a way to change things.
 She set about providing for her community through building a haulage business and contracting services back to the mining company at a profit.

 On the face of things everything was against Gina, there were no open doors, but she saw a better way and was going to see it through.
 A few years on and the community became more affluent, crime rates dropped, schooling and other basic services improved and all because this one woman had the drive, focus and determination to get there.
 Why did she do this?
 Why didn’t anyone else?
 What qualities did Gina have over and above the leaders of the community?
 I wanted to find out…